Ramanujan Bigraphs: Introduction

-In this paper we both study the properties of Ramanujan bigraphs, and give explicit constructions.
-This takes us to various fields of combinatorics, algebra and number theory.
-The question of giving an efficient description for biregular graphs is already interesting: our goal is to give a bigraph analogue of the famous LPS (Lubotzky-Philips-Sarnak) graphs \cite{LPS88}.
+The main results of this paper are a study of the extremal combinatorial properties of Ramanujan bigraphs, some of which turn out to be different from their regular counterparts, and giving an explicit construction of such graphs.
+The question of giving an efficient description for biregular graphs which is obtained as a quotient of an infinite tree by an infinite group is already interesting: our goal is to give a bigraph analogue of the famous LPS (Lubotzky-Philips-Sarnak) graphs \cite{LPS88}.
 These are regular Ramanujan graphs which have a neat description as Cayley graphs of finite groups, but by definition, Cayley graphs are always regular.
-In order to describe explicitly our Ramanujan bigraphs, we introduce a new construction which we call a \emph{Cayley bigraph}.
+In order to describe explicitly our Ramanujan bigraphs, we introduce in Section \ref{sec:bicayley} a new construction which we call a \emph{Cayley bigraph}.
 Let us give an example to convey the flavor of our construction: